VictorMos2005/Metageno-Guerrero/README.md

 colors_top <- colorRampPalette(brewer.pal(12, "Set3"))(15)

 ```
-### --- Step 12: Text of annotated genes for bacteria ---
+#### 11. Text of annotated genes for bacteria
+This line generates a text string summarizing the number of bacterial annotated genes per group, formatted as:
+`Bacterial annotated genes (Rural: X | Urban: Y)` where X and Y are the counts for Rural and Urban, respectively.

 ```{r}
 texto_genes_bact <- paste0(
   "Bacterial annotated genes (Rural: ", sum(anot_bacteria$Grupo == "Rural"),